jnozzi/cocoadev.com/markdown/JavaBlows.md

 ----

 IBM has released a good UI library for Java called SWT.
-It's part of their Eclipse projet and it has been ported to General/MacOSX.
+It's part of their Eclipse projet and it has been ported to MacOSX.
 Don't be fooled by the Eclipse surrounding, SWT is available standalone.
 The link is http://www.eclipse.org
 SWT uses native components as much as possible (i.e. if you draw a tree, it's a native tree) so you get the same performance as AWT.
 However it supports a rich set of widgets, like Swing.
 Those widgets that are not available on a given platform are emulated through Java code.
 So essentially you have all the performance of AWT with the rich set of controls from Swing.
-Sweet. --General/BenoitMarchal
+Sweet. --BenoitMarchal

 ----